+Figure 12.3 Transport of L2 frame of target interface to the GW which proxies between the MN and the target PoA, showing the resulting protocol stack.

 L2 Message Transfer (SID=5, AID=1)

 As shown in Table L.1, if AID is equal to one, the L2 messages are exchanged between the MN and the target PoA through the source network.